..home. .... ..shop . .... . live.... . .grow. . ....eat. .. ...play. . ...wear. .. . give

-Installing Low-Flow shower heads and faucet aerators is the single most effective water conservation savings you can do for your home.
+Installing low-flow shower heads and faucet aerators is the most effective water conservation measure you can take for your home.

 Inexpensive and simple to install, low-flow shower heads and faucet aerators can reduce your home water consumption as much as 50%, and reduce your energy cost of heating the water also by as much as 50%.